chrisjluc/WordSearchGenerator/README.md

 Creates a word search grid with one instance of the string you choose, and fills in the rest of the grid with characters from that string.
+Uses dynamic programming to keep track of additional possible instances and prevents  character insertions that would make the chosen word.

 ````
 WordSearchGenerator w = new WordSearchGenerator(3,3,"run");